 There are three trails of varying skill level, but each is sure to offer some fantastic views, opportunities to observe local wildlife and take photos.

 Sculpture Park (Confederation Park)

 Mere steps away from Downtown Gananoque is a great little destination of the artistic variety.
 Located within the town’s Confederation Park is a collection of amazing sculptures.

 After a scenic cruise or perhaps after dinner, this park is a great place to spend time and unwind.
 Share a romantic walk among striking artwork and picturesque fountained ponds as swans swim around like something out of a fairytale.

-Trousdale’s General Store in Sydenham makes for a nice detour while exploring the emerald and blue wonders of the Land O’ Lakes region.
+Trousdale’s General Store in Sydenham makes for a nice detour while exploring the emerald and blue wonders of the area.
 The store first opened in 1836 and has been owned by a member of the Trousdale family ever since!

 This old-fashioned epic store has everything you would expect.
 The creaky floors, and the layout and décor of a lost period.
 The shelves are packed with interesting items ranging from old style toys and games to socks, soaps, and snacks.

 The team at this dedicated animal rescue are happy to welcome visitors to their petting farm for tours.
-Here you’ll meet and interact an assortment of adorable creatures including ducks, rabbits, pot belly pigs, Llamas and more!
+Here you’ll meet and interact with an assortment of adorable creatures including ducks, rabbits, potbelly pigs, Llamas, and more!